 Getting Your Data into Pachyderm¶

 Data that you put (or “commit”) into Pachyderm ultimately lives in an object store of your choice (S3, Minio, GCS, etc.).
-This data is content-addressed by Pachyderm to buid our version control semantics and are therefore is not “human-readable” directly in the object store.
-That being said, Pachyderm allows you and your pipeline stages to interact with versioned files like you would in a normal file system.
+This data is content-addressed by Pachyderm to build our version control semantics for data and is therefore not “human-readable” directly in the object store.
+That being said, Pachyderm allows you and your pipeline stages to interact with versioned data like you would in a normal file system.

 Jargon associated with putting data in Pachyderm¶

 Versioned data in Pachyderm lives in repositories (again think about something similar to “git for data”).
 Each data “repository” can contain one file, multiple files, multiple files arranged in directories, etc. Regardless of the structure, Pachyderm will version the state of each data repository as it changes over time.

 Regardless of the method you use to get data into Pachyderm (CLI, language client, etc.), the mechanism that is used is a “commit” of data into a data repository.
 In order to put data into Pachyderm, a commit must be “started” (aka an “open commit”).
 Data can then be put into Pachyderm as part of that open commit and will be available once the commit is “finished” (aka a “closed commit”).
 Although you have to do this opening, putting, and closing for all data that is committed into Pachyderm, we have built in some convenient ways to do that with our CLI tool and clients (see below).

 In terms of actually getting data into Pachyderm via “commits,” there are a few options:

 pachctlCLI tool: This is the great option for testing, development, integration with CI/CD, and for users who prefer scripting.